 Production on the fourth season of Stranger Things was halted due to the pandemic back in March 2020, like so many other series.
-Luckily, filming started back up again in late September — which means that we’re going to get more from the Upside Down when the series returns in 2021.
+Luckily, filming started back up again in late September — which means that we’re going to get more from the Upside Down when the series returns sometime in 2022.

 But what is the new season going to be about, and when is it actually going to premiere?
 Read on as we outline everything we know about Season 4 of the Netflix hit.

 UPDATED 8/6/21: See above for the latest teaser, which doesn’t reveal much new information, except that the series is returning in 2022.
 (Still no specific premiere date.)

 hop told us to leave the door open 3 inches…you’re welcome pic.twitter.com/hfeprJIXpF